jmarhee/github-repo-practices/README.md

 All repositories should contain:

+- a one-line description for Github, and at least one tag
 - a README with a clear statement of purpose
 - Documentation (either a wiki, or detailed README)
 - Test status (see `.drone.yml`)